 Reset the status or edit / delete

-To reset your status manually, open the status settings and click Reset status.
-Your status will be reset to "Available" immediately.
-You can also edit your status by changing the various settings options.
+To reset the status manually, open the status settings and select "Reset status".
+The status will then automatically change to "Available".
+You can also modify the status at any time by adjusting the various settings options.

-Reset your status at a specific time
+Schedule a status reset at a specific time

 Practical examples: Where can I view the status?